How to Level Your 3D Printer Bed – Nozzle Height Calibration

 The larger the piece of paper, the further away you can be from the nozzle.
 I like to use a post-it note for this process.

 Now you want to move the print head along the X axis and printer bed along the Y axis, so that the nozzle is at one corner.
 I usually start with the bottom left since it’s so close to the home position.

 Make sure to never move your hotend or bed too quickly along the axis because it can create EMI spikes which can result in blowing the transistor and capacitors on your control board.

 First, I like to twist all four wheel bed-levelers counter-clockwise, or towards the left to lower the bed a little for the next part.

 Get your thin piece of paper (not thick card) and slide it underneath the nozzle.
 Now you need to lower the nozzle to the point where you can still slide the paper back and forth with the nozzle on top of it.
-So you’ll have to usually lower it down, then slightly raise the bed by turning the wheel clockwise or towards the right.
+So, you’ll have to typically lower it down, then slightly raise the bed by turning the wheel clockwise or towards the right.

-Once you can wiggle the paper around, this one corner has been levelled adequately.
-Now, while the paper is still under the nozzle, move the print head along the X axis manually until it is in the bottom right corner.
+Once you can wiggle the paper around, this one corner has been leveled adequately.
+Now, while the paper is still under the nozzle, move the print head along the X axis manually until it is in the bottom-right corner.

 Follow the same process with lowering and raising the bed until you can again, wiggle the paper around.